samxrl/GradShield/README.md

 ## 🛠️Install

-We suggest installing IATT in `Python 3.9` or higher versions, you can use the following command to install all the packages required by GradShield.
+We suggest installing GradShield in `Python 3.9` or higher versions, you can use the following command to install all the packages required by GradShield.

 ```
 pip install -r requirements.txt